 Arena – Underground Cell – Later

-"Slaves of the Presidium," their leader said, "the Arena waits."
-The bars separating the cell containing Faith and the others turned rusty brown, and within a second were eaten away to dust that drifted to the floor.
+“Slaves of the Presidium,” their leader said, “the Arena waits.”
+The bars separating the cell containing Faith and the others turned rusty brown.
+Within a second the bars were eaten away to dust that drifted to the floor.
 Faith glanced to either side, noting the adjacent cells were similarly open, but those beyond remained intact.

 “Vi,” she said, getting to her feet, “pass word to Heli, she’s in charge until we get back.”
 Vi nodded and gave a hand gesture to the blonde slayer in the cell next to hers.